 The data generated by this study will clarify the role of brain iron deposition in healthy ageing and may identify contributing factors to current models of neurodegeneration and cognitive decline.
 Improved precision in diagnosis, therapy monitoring and drug development through a clinical imaging biomarker based on brain iron concentration will have an impact on patient health and will bring a new understanding of the mechanisms of ageing, the pathways that lead to cognitive decline and new ways to diagnose neurodegeneration.

-This project is advertised in relation to the research areas of MEDICAL SCIENCES.
-Formal applications can be completed online: https://www.abdn.ac.uk/pgap/login.php.
-You should apply for Degree of Doctor of Philosophy in Medical Sciences, to ensure that your application is passed to the correct person for processing.
+.
+You should apply for Degree of Doctor of Philosophy in Medical Sciences, to ensure that your application is passed to the correct School for processing.
+Please note clearly the name of the supervisor and project title on the application form.

 ACOSTA-CABRONERO, J., MILOVIC, C., MATTERN, H., TEJOS, C., SPECK, O. and CALLAGHAN, M.F., 2018.
 A robust multi-scale approach to quantitative susceptibility mapping.
 NeuroImage, 183, pp. 7-24.